BasantHussein/Finding-Donor/README.md

 # Supervised Learning
 ## Project: Finding Donors for CharityML

+### About

+• Finding donors for charity according to  the range of their salaries

+### The steps:

+1.Exploring the data
+2.Preprocessing the data
+3.Shuffle and split the data
+4.Using different algorithms "AdaBoostClassifierLogisticRegression-SVC" 5.Model Evaluation
+6.Choosing the Best Model
+7.Model Tuning, using Gridsearch
+8.Extracting Feature Importance

 ### Install

 This project requires **Python 3.x** and the following Python libraries installed: